absence de règles sans grossesse

 We’ve all heard one of these phrases at least once, or maybe even said it ourselves!
 The absence of periods without pregnancy is actually quite common in a woman’s life.
 While having your period is a nuisance for many of us, when it really takes a long time to come, we start to worry and feel anxious.
 Because yes, those infamous periods that never arrive at the right time are actually a sign of good health.

-A regular cycle (between 25 and 35 days) with menstruation lasting 4 to 7 days shows that our body is in good health.
+A regular menstrual cycle (between 25 and 35 days) with periods lasting 4 to 7 days shows that our body is healthy.
 So what exactly does a late period mean?
-The causes are very varied: external, medical, hormonal, contraceptive, etc.
+The causes vary widely: external, medical, hormonal, contraceptive, and more.

 Here’s a key article for many of us.
-Today we’re looking at missed periods without pregnancy.
-We’ll go over the main explanations for late periods when you’re not pregnant, with a focus on factors such as polycystic ovary syndrome, thyroid disorders and the impact of contraception.
-We’ll break down the mechanisms involved, the warning signs you shouldn’t ignore and concrete solutions to help you regain balance, combining lifestyle advice with medical options.
+Today, we’re focusing on missed periods without pregnancy.
+We’ll explore the main explanations for late periods outside of pregnancy, with a focus on factors like polycystic ovary syndrome, thyroid disorders, and the impact of contraception.
+We’ll break down the mechanisms involved, warning signs not to ignore, and practical solutions to regain a peaceful menstrual cycle and balance, combining lifestyle advice with medical options.

 I. Missed periods without pregnancy: what’s going on?